 SCARF is just one service providing support to refugee entrants in the Illawarra.
 For more information on other service providers, view the Refugee Communities in the Illawarra 2020 report prepared by Wollongong City Council.

 SCARF’s education and tutoring program provides services to support the learning of primary, secondary and tertiary students from refugee backgrounds.

 Homework Help matches students from refugee backgrounds with volunteer tutors and is open to high-school aged students studying at school, college or TAFE.
-Homework Help runs twice a week (Tuesday and Thursday, 4pm – 6pm) at Wollongong City Library.
+Homework Help runs twice a week (Tuesday and Thursday, 4pm – 6pm).

-Homework Club matches primary school students from refugee backgrounds with high school students.
-Homework Club runs once a week (Wednesday, 3:30pm – 4:30pm) at the Wollongong City Library.
+High School Tutoring matches primary school students from refugee backgrounds with high school students.
+Homework Club runs once a week (Wednesday, 3:30pm – 4:30pm).

 SCARF’s L2P driver mentoring program supports refugee entrants in the Illawarra to gain driving experience on Australian roads, obtain their provisional license and learn about road safety.

 - L2P mentoring session: We connect volunteer driver mentors with SCARF community members to help them to gain driving experience and prepare for the P plate test.
 Some experience and skill is required to be accepted into the L2P program.
 Acceptance is at the discretion of L2P Coordinators.